You are currently viewing Ferrari vs Lamborghini: The Ultimate Battle of Reigning Supercars

 And yet it relies on comparatively standard Pirelli P-Zero rubber.
 This genuinely is an extraordinary vehicle and one that Ferrari will find challenging to surpass.

-Model | Ferrari 812 Superfast |
+Model Ferrari 812 Superfast

-Engine | 6.5L naturally aspirated V12 |
+Engine6.5L naturally aspirated V12

-Production Years | 2017 to 2021 |
+Production Years2017 to 2021

-Today’s Worth | $401,494 (2021 model) |
+Today’s Worth$401,494 (2021 model)

-Best Models of Lamborghini
+Best Lamborghini Cars

 Lamborghini Gallardo

 The Gallardo was a lifesaver for Lamborghini.
-Handed a moribund Italian supercar marque by its new owners, the Volkswagen Group, to work with, it had received two decades of turmoil prior, nearly going bankrupt several times and changing owners who failed to secure a stable future.
+Handed a moribund Italian supercar marque by its new owners, the Volkswagen Group, to work with, had received two decades of turmoil prior, nearly going bankrupt several times and changing owners who failed to secure a stable future.

 Everything changed, however, when the Germans stepped in and refreshed this aging lineup with the V-12 Murcielago in 2001 and the launch of the Gallardo in 2003.
 This model changed the future of Lamborghini, it became their best-selling car in history with 14,022 units sold globally.

 A muscular V10 powerplant was fitted in a Gallardo, which changed over its life span.
 The first 5.0-liter version was tuned to 500 PS, while the later model saw an increase in displacement to 5.2 liters, with a consequent bump in power to 520 PS.
+This powerplant could launch this Gallardo from 0-60 mph in just 3.9 seconds and hit up to 196 mph for a top speed.

-Model | Lamborghini Gallardo |
+Model Lamborghini Gallardo

-Today’s Worth | up to $250,000 (depending on model year, condition, and variant) |
+Today’s Worthup to $250,000 (depending on model year, condition, and variant)

 Lamborghini Huracán